Vintage Go Kart Build

 Prep And Paint Kart Frame

-Since the frame was a solid shade of brown rust, I could only guess what the original color of the kart was.
+Since the frame was a solid shade of brown rust, I could only guess what the original color was.
 I decided on a two-tone theme: Allis-Chalmers Orange for the frame, and Industrial Grey for the wheels, pedals, and linkage.

 fun go kart build